SvetimFM/multipass-terminal/README.md

 # Multipass - Terminal UI for AI

-⚠️ **SECURITY WARNING**: This application has **NO AUTHENTICATION** and provides **FULL TERMINAL ACCESS** to your system.
-Only run this locally or behind a secure VPN/Tailscale connection. **NEVER** expose this to the public internet.

 A flexible terminal-based interface for working with any command-line AI assistant (Claude, OpenAI CLI, or custom LLMs).
 Multipass provides isolated workspaces called "AI Offices" with multiple "cubicles" for experimenting with AI-assisted development.

 ## The AI Office Concept

-Multipass introduces the "AI Office" model - a workspace isolation pattern where each project gets its own AI Office containing multiple "cubicles" (isolated Git copies).
+Multipass is based on an "AI Office" model - a workspace isolation pattern where each project gets its own AI Office containing multiple "cubicles" (isolated Git copies).
 This allows AI assistants to experiment freely without affecting your main codebase, similar to how developers work in feature branches but with complete filesystem isolation.
 Each cubicle can be assigned different AI roles (frontend specialist, backend engineer, QA tester) working simultaneously on the same project, with changes synced back to the parent only when you're ready.
 The result is a safe playground for AI-driven development where mistakes are contained, experiments are encouraged, and multiple AI perspectives can collaborate without conflicts.

+## Notes (Please Read!)
+### On Functionality
+- Works best with projects that have a github repository to clone (additional support may be implemented if requested)
+- Make sure tmux is installed
+- No Windows support (use WSL)
+- ⚠️ **SECURITY WARNING**: This application has **NO AUTHENTICATION** and provides **FULL TERMINAL ACCESS** to your system.
+Only run this locally or behind a secure VPN/Tailscale connection. **NEVER** expose this to the public internet.

+### On Roles
+- After selecting a role in a cubicle, request the model read .AI_README file in the parent directory - its not always picked up
+- Unless .AI_README has been consumed, the model may attempt to escape cubicle - do monitor execution <3

 ## Features